microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Toolbar position (test every option, some had issues before)
    - [ ] Input delay
    - [ ] Exclude some apps.
 Verify that Quick Accent is not activated for them.
+   - [ ] Sort characters by frequency.
+   - [ ] Always start on the first character when using left/right arrows as activation method.

 ### Text Extractor
  * Enable Text Extractor.
 Then: